 There is no cure for thalassaemia major and treatment must continue for life.
 Ongoing treatment includes regular transfusions to boost haemoglobin levels in the blood.
 However, these transfusions can lead to a build-up of iron and this can cause serious side effects, including diabetes, heart failure and liver disease.

 Medications can be used to remove excess iron from the blood.
 These medications are called iron chelators.
 They work by binding with the iron and allowing it to be removed by the kidneys.
-The most commonly used medication is a tablet, taken daily, to remove excess iron from the blood.
-This may have severe side effects and must be carefully monitored.
-It is available on the Pharmaceutical Benefits Scheme (PBS).
+Chelators can be oral or injectable, for example, Exjade is an oral chelator and Desferal is an injectable chelator.

 Diagnosis of thalassaemia

-If you are a couple from communities with a higher-than-average risk of being thalassaemia carriers, you should be tested for thalassaemia, especially before starting a family.
+It is suggested that all couples be tested for thalassaemia carrier status, especially before starting a family.
 In Victoria, testing can be arranged by your family doctor or is available free of charge at:

 - Royal Women’s Hospital